fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Thread.rst

 ~~~~~~~~~~~~~~~~~

 Slots are able to work with ``fwThread::Worker``.
 If a Slot has a Worker, each
-asynchronous execution request will be run in it's worker, otherwise
+asynchronous execution request will be run in its worker, otherwise
 asynchronous requests can not be satisfied without specifying a worker.

-Setting worker example :
+Setting worker example:

 .. code:: cpp